 Often called “El Pais de los Quesos” (Land of Cheese), the wild, beautiful Asturias in northern Spain is a real paradise for the discerning cheese lover.
 The region offers a wonderful experience in every possible way, combining its spectacular beauty with the sweetness of rural life and the abundance of activities available.

 The most famous Asturian cheese is Cabrales, known for its pungent, strong flavor, but the area features a pretty interesting selection of cheeses including Afuega’l pitu – the oldest Spanish cheese with its headquarters in the municipality of Grado; Casin – made in southern Asturias; Gamonéu – a delicious lightly smoked cheese originating in the village with the same name, and many others.

 The Netherlands’ Cheese Markets

 The charming medieval cheese markets in The Netherlands are a feast for any cheese passionate out there.
 Whether you choose to visit the iconic Gouda Cheese Market in the western Netherlands (South Holland) or those located in the northern part of the country – including the traditional Edam Cheese Market, the famous Alkmaar or the one held in the appealing city of Hoorn – you’ll certainly have an excellent experience filled with plenty of culture, entertaining, and, of course, cheese.

 Undeniably the most famous Dutch cheese, Gouda can be savored in its entire splendor at the Goudse kaasmarkt throughout the summer months, when farmers, Dutch Cheese Girls and Boys, as well as huge wheels of Gouda, take over the fairytale-like city, offering visitors a genuine spectacle.

 The 400-year old Alkmaar Cheese Market held each year between April and September on the Waagplein square is an equally delightful affair.
-Here you can combine a visit to the market with a pleasant sightseeing tour and a stopover at the Holland Cheese Museum in the heart of the city.
+Here, you can combine a visit to the market with a pleasant sightseeing tour and even a stopover at the Holland Cheese Museum, in the heart of the city.